 Experience the best of Iceland on this 10-day winter package.
-Travelling around the Ring Road seeing the Golden Circle; the South Coast, the remote Eastfjords and then heading north to Akureyri, all the while having plenty of time search for the Northern Lights, also known as the Aurora Borealis.
+Traveling around the Ring Road seeing the Golden Circle, the South Coast, the remote Eastfjords, and then heading north to Akureyri, all the while having plenty of time search for the Northern Lights, also known as the Aurora Borealis.

-This tour is perfect for those who want to witness the magic of Iceland in winter, but enjoy the comfort and convenience of having the details taken care of while travelling with an experienced local guide.
+This tour is perfect for those who want to witness the magic of Iceland in winter but enjoy the comfort and convenience of having the details taken care of while traveling with an experienced local guide.

 You will be taken to some of the best-known spots in Iceland as well as a few lesser-visited gems.
-You will visit the famous Golden Circle, see the picturesque south coast with its black sand beaches and waterfalls; witness Jökulsárlón glacier lagoon; see untouched natural beauty in the Eastfjords and witness the sparse and intriguing landscapes of the Mývatn National Park.
+You will visit the famous Golden Circle, the picturesque South Coast with its black sand beaches, waterfalls and the Jökulsárlón glacier lagoon, the untouched natural beauty in the Eastfjords, and the intriguing landscapes of the Mývatn National Park.

-To make this package even more beneficial, you can add extra adventure to your trip.
-This includes; visiting the Blue Lagoon, whale watching, horse riding, glacier hiking, ice caving, and going inside a volcano.
+To make this package even more beneficial, you can add extra adventures to your trip, including the Blue Lagoon, whale watching, horse riding, glacier hiking, ice caving, and going inside a volcano.

 One of the best parts of this vacation is that all of the details are taken care of.
-You will be picked up by an experienced, local guide and all of your accommodation and travel are taken care of.
+An experienced, local guide will pick you up, and all of your accommodation and travel are taken care of.

-This package is an incredible opportunity to see some of the most spectacular sights Iceland has to offer while travelling in comfort and ease.
+This package is an incredible opportunity to see some of the most spectacular sights Iceland offers while traveling in comfort and ease.
 Enjoy the incredible landscapes and unforgettable experiences against the snowy backdrop of this remarkable holiday destination.

 Don’t miss out on the chance to see for yourself why Iceland in winter is a holiday destination filled with adventure and magic.
 Check availability by choosing a date.

 Once you have arrived at Keflavík airport, there are already two options awaiting you.
-You can choose to head straight to the capital city of Iceland, Reykjavík; or you can opt for a pampered experience at the famous Blue Lagoon Spa.
+You can choose to head straight to Iceland's capital city, Reykjavík, or you can opt for a pampered experience at the famous Blue Lagoon Spa.

-If you happen to arrive before 3 pm, there is a direct transfer available from the airport to the Blue Lagoon.
-If your flight arrives after 3 pm don’t worry, you can add the Blue Lagoon on another day, which means you won’t miss out on this incredible experience.
+If you happen to arrive before 3 pm, a direct transfer is available from the airport to the Blue Lagoon.
+If your flight arrives after 3 pm don't worry, you can add the Blue Lagoon on another day, which means you won't miss out on this incredible experience.

-Situated on the Reykjanes Peninsula, the Blue Lagoon is one of the most sought after attractions in Iceland.
-It is an unexpected treat to see the sparkling blue waters of this mesmerising attraction, in the middle of a lava field.
-The warm waters are known for their healing properties, which both relax and revitalise.
-It’s an incredible way to unwind after a flight before beginning the next leg of your journey.
+Situated on the Reykjanes Peninsula, the Blue Lagoon is one of Iceland's most sought-after attractions.
+It is an unexpected treat to see the sparkling blue waters of this mesmerizing attraction in the middle of a lava field.
+The warm waters are known for their healing properties, which both relax and revitalize.
+It's an incredible way to unwind after a flight before beginning the next leg of your journey.

 If you choose to add the experience of the Blue Lagoon to your vacation, there are two options available.
-There is the comfort entrance which gives you all you need for some relaxation.
-There is also a premium entrance that provides you with extras like a silica mud mask, towel, bathrobe, slippers and a table reservation at the acclaimed LAVA restaurant.
+The comfort entrance gives you all you need for some relaxation.
+The premium entrance provides you with extras like a silica mud mask, towel, bathrobe, slippers, and a table reservation at the acclaimed LAVA restaurant.

 Today is an opportunity to get to know Reykjavík.
-If you haven’t been able to visit the Blue Lagoon yet, today provides the perfect chance to have a soak its relaxing waters.
-If you choose to add this activity, there is a transfer provided, and again it’s available with the comfort and premium levels.
+If you haven't been able to visit the Blue Lagoon yet, today provides the perfect chance to have a soak in its relaxing waters.
+If you choose to add this activity, a transfer is provided, and again it's available with comfort and premium levels.